EdSpurrier/KineXusEngine/README.md

 ### Bump The Version Number

+1.
 2. Build the library:  `yarn build`
+3.
-3. Publish:  `npm publish`
+4. Publish:  `npm publish`
-4. Create a git tag for the new version:  `git tag v1.0.0`
+5. Create a git tag for the new version:  `git tag v1.0.0`
-5. Push the tag:  `git push --tags`
+6. Push the tag:  `git push --tags`

-To bump up the version of your npm package, you need to update the version number in your `package.json` file.
-This process is typically governed by semantic versioning, which is a standard for version numbering that reflects the nature of changes in the package.
 Semantic versioning uses a three-part format: `MAJOR.MINOR.PATCH`, where:

 - `MAJOR` version is incremented for incompatible API changes,
 - `MINOR` version is incremented for adding functionality in a backward-compatible manner, and